Douglas Grant: Post-war and death

 In 1931, the cumulative effects of racial prejudices, exacerbated by his Grant suffering from "shell shock" (probably post-traumatic stress disorder), and a decade of insecure work in Sydney, Lithgow, other parts of rural NSW and Victoria, together with the stresses of being in the public eye, resulted in him being admitted to the military wing (Ward B) of Callan Park Mental Hospital.
 The racism of the time is epitomised in a popular story published in the Sydney tabloid newspaper Smith's Weekly, that reads like an obituary, and describes Grant's admission into Callan Park in 1931 under the title The Bitter Tragedy of Douglas Grant.
 Grant remained at Callan Park Hospital from 1931 until 1939, during which time he designed and built a replica of the Sydney Harbour Bridge as a memorial to the ‘fallen’ of WW1 that is still standing today.
 He also engaged in sporting activities such as golf and bowls, ran errands, and spent occasional afternoons drinking in the nearby Balmain and Rozelle pubs, much to the annoyance of his nurses.
 In 1939 he was released back into the community.

 In his later years, Grant travelled between relatives and friends living in Sydney, Lithgow, and in the small townships along the coast south of Sydney, often staying in Helensburgh.
 There, relatives such as June Madge remembered him as an interesting and much loved presence within their households although noting that Grant was subject to racism in the wider community.
-Grant also lived with former WW1 colleagues such as Peter Holburn, and also lived at the Salvation Army's old men's quarters at Dee Why, New South Wales.
-After 1950 Grant lived at the Bare Island War Veteran's Home in La Perouse, New South Wales.
+Grant also lived with former WW1 colleagues such as Peter Holburn, and also lived at the Salvation Army's old men's quarters at Dee Why.
+After 1950 Grant lived at the Bare Island War Veteran's Home in La Perouse.
 It is not known if Grant associated with the Aboriginal community at La Perouse.

 Grant died in Prince Henry Hospital, Little Bay, on 4 December 1951.
 His cause of death was a subarachnoid hemorrhage.
 He is buried at Botany Cemetery.
 He never married or had children.